Michigan football's 'one-track mind' steamrolls through season, with one last stop to make

 “It’s do everything we’ve done, but really just empty that tank,” Jenkins said Saturday.
 “Like if necessary, we will get carried off that field if we got to, if we really got to put that a much in.
 We will get carried off that field Michael Jordan style.
 Whatever we’ve got to do to be successful.”

 One reason U-M has been able to be this successful, many of the captains explained, is its brotherhood.
 Keegan held his arm out toward a section of bleachers full of 300-pound offensive linemen goofing around.
-At one point Karen Barnhart laid back in Gio El-Hadi’s lap, as Keegan discussed how most of his teammates will be at his wedding someday.
+At one point, Karsen Barnhart laid back in Gio El-Hadi’s lap, as Keegan discussed how most of his teammates will be at his wedding someday.

 RAINER SABIN: One of Michigan's old enemies revived Washington.
 He may have changed U-M, too.